Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enuminput.rst

     * - ``V4L2_IN_ST_COLOR_KILL``
       - 0x00000200
       - A color killer circuit automatically disables color decoding when it detects no color modulation.
-When this flag is set the color killer is enabled *and* has shut off color decoding.
+When this flag is set the woke color killer is enabled *and* has shut off color decoding.
     * - ``V4L2_IN_ST_NO_V_LOCK``
       - 0x00000400